 Length of Support.
 CCEP predoctoral fellowships are awarded for one year with expectation of renewal for a second year.
 First-year fellows must re-apply for a second year and compete in the same pool with new candidates.

-Process for 2015-2016 Fellowships.
-The application deadline for 2015-2016 fellowships is January 23, 2015 at 5:00 pm EST. Review of applications by the Training Advisory Committee will take place during February and March.
-Awards are expected to be announced in late March or early April.
+Process for 2016 Fellowships.
+The application deadline for 2016 fellowships is November 20, 2015 at 5:00 pm EST. Review of applications by the Training Advisory Committee will take place in late November.
+Applicants for this round of fellowships should be prepared to start the program in January 2016.
+Please send applications to Sara Vandegrift (see instructions below).

 Application Package.
 A complete application includes a curriculum vitae (CV), a two page (double-spaced) synopsis of the proposed research, and at least two letters of support, including one from the primary CCEP faculty mentor.
 If the primary CCEP mentor is not the dissertation adviser, then one letter of support should come from the dissertation adviser.
 If the applicant has not yet formed a dissertation committee, then one letter of support should come from the faculty adviser.
 The dissertation advisor and/or faculty advisor do not need to be CCEP faculty.
 Letters of support should be electronic (PDF) and hard copy.
-Faculty should email and mail letters of support directly to Dr. O'Malley.
+Faculty should email and mail letters of support directly to Sara Vandegrift.
 The electronic copy of the support letter need not be signed if the hard copy has been.
-Applicants should email an electronic copy of the other application elements (CV and synopsis) in a single PDF file to Dr. O'Malley and also mail or deliver a hard copy.
+Applicants should email an electronic copy of the other application elements (CV and synopsis) in a single PDF file directly to Ms. Vandegrift.

 UNC Lineberger Comprehensive Cancer Center